 Take turns speaking without interrupting.
 Allow each person to complete a thought and interject only when you have something constructive to say.
 Your coworkers and supervisors will appreciate you more and consider you a team player, making you a more valuable candidate for future promotions.

 Don't get involved in office gossip about other employees or the company.
 Even when you hang out with coworkers on personal time, think of something else to discuss.
 You never know what will come back to you, and the last thing you need to deal with is someone thinking of you as the office gossip.

-Remember what it felt like to be the newest person at the office.
-Smile at the new person, strike up a very brief conversation, and ask him or her to join your group for lunch.
+Remember what it felt like to be the newest person in the office.
+Smile at the new person, strike up a very brief conversation and ask him or her to join your group for lunch.
 Offer to answer any questions and comment about how you remember what it's like to be new.
 Check in with them after the first week or two, when they may be less overwhelmed and appreciative of a friendly face.

-People who blurt whatever is on their minds either spend quite a bit of time regretting and apologizing, or they're perceived as someone who can't be trusted.
-When you're at the office, you need to filter your speech.
+People who blurt whatever is on their minds either spend quite a bit of time regretting and apologizing or they're perceived as someone who can't be trusted.
+When you're at the office, filter your speech.
 There may be times when you're confronted with conflict, so be prepared and keep a level head so the issue doesn't escalate.

-When you enter the office each morning, it's normal to greet your coworkers and mention something about what you did over the weekend or the previous evening.
-However, this doesn't mean giving away too many personal details.
-The people you work with don't need a blow-by-blow account of the argument you had with your boyfriend.
+When you enter the office each morning, it's normal to greet your co-workers and mention something about what you did over the weekend or the previous evening.
+This doesn't mean giving away too many personal details.
+The people you work with don't need a blow-by-blow account of the argument you had with your significant other.
 It's none of their business and leaves you too exposed for a business environment.

 If You Are Sick, Stay Home

 When you have a virus that is contagious, it's rude to take it to the office.
 Not only will you get less work done, but you are also spreading your germs that can make other people miserable.
 Stay home and take care of yourself so you can get back to work and be more productive.